wessport/Geoalchemist/content/post/grad_school_keys.md

 ## 2. A Rigorous Journey ##

 <!-- Climbing the Capitan -->
-{{< image classes="fancybox fig-100" src="https://res.cloudinary.com/wessport/image/upload/c_scale,w_750/v1516142170/climbing_u8c9z6.jpg" thumbnail="https://res.cloudinary.com/wessport/image/upload/c_scale,w_750/v1516142170/climbing_u8c9z6.jpg" title="Climbing the Capitan">}}
+{{< image classes="fancybox fig-100" src="https://res.cloudinary.com/wessport/image/upload/c_scale,w_750/v1516142170/climbing_u8c9z6.jpg" thumbnail="https://res.cloudinary.com/wessport/image/upload/c_scale,w_750/v1516142170/climbing_u8c9z6.jpg" title="Grad school should challenge you.
+Embrace it.">}}

 Writing the word "rigorous" makes my stomach churn.
 New challenges are scary.
 Do I have the skills to survive this course or program?

 Am I good enough?

+While I can't answer any existential questions, I would say look for graduate programs that will challenge you.
+If you're not struggling, you're not learning and you've invested too much time and money to not get any value out of your degree.

 It may sound cliche to suggest, but as I searched for possible graduate programs I found myself second guessing programs that intimidated me because of the prestige of the department or testaments to the difficulty by alumni.
 I did myself a disservice by shying away from some of those challenges.

-At the risk of having an existential crisis, look for graduate programs that will challenge you.
-If you're not struggling, you're not learning and you've invested too much time and money to not get any value out of your degree.

-Perhaps more important than difficulty alone, will this program provide the support and tools you need to overcome the challenges that grad school throws at you?
+Perhaps more important than difficulty alone - will this program provide the support and tools you need to overcome the challenges that grad school throws at you?

 Asking someone to climb El Capitan without any climbing gear isn't exactly setting them up for success.

 Finding out if the course work is worth your while can be tricky.
 Alumni or current students willing to exchange a few emails with you are the best way to find out what course loads will be like and what resources will be available to you.

 Don't be afraid to reach out.
 Current grad students are usually happy to share their own experience.